What Is Non-Recourse Funding?

 The weeks or months following an accident can be a chaotic and uncertain time.
 While you wait for the settlement from your personal injury claim, you still have bills you need to pay.
-If your injuries took you out of work, finding cash to cover your expenses may be difficult.
+If your injuries have left you unable to work, finding cash to cover your expenses may be difficult.

 What is the Difference Between a Loan and Pre-Settlement Funding?

-It’s important to note that pre-settlement funding is a non-recourse advance, not a loan.
-When you take out a loan, you’re typically borrowing the money from a bank or other financial institution.
-After you receive your cash, you pay back the loan in monthly installments, including interest.
-If you’re unable to repay the loan, you could be at risk of the following:
+It is important to note that pre-settlement funding is non-recourse, not a loan.
+When you take out a loan, you are typically borrowing the money from a bank or other financial institution.
+After you receive your cash, you repay the loan in monthly installments, including interest.
+If you are unable to repay the loan, you could be at risk of the following:

 - Forced Asset Sale: Depending on the nature of the loan, the lender might have the ability to sell your home, car, or other assets to help them recover the money you owe

 If you choose pre-settlement funding, things are different.
-The company isn’t lending you money, they’re offering an advance.
-The company buys a portion of your expected settlement proceeds in exchange for cash.
-You don’t have monthly payments to worry about, the advance is yours.
+The company is not lending you money, they are offering to buy a portion of your expected settlement proceeds in exchange for cash.
+You do not have monthly payments to worry about, the cash is yours.

 Once your case is resolved, the company from whom you received funding will receive the portion of the settlement proceeds they purchased.
 Your attorney receives their fee, and then you receive the remainder either as a lump sum or in the form of a structured settlement.

 Fortunately, pre-settlement funding can help you manage costs until your claim is settled.
 In exchange for a portion of your future settlement proceeds, a company will offer you cash you can spend on whatever you want.

 One difference between a pre-settlement funding and other options is that it is a form of non-recourse funding.
 What this means is that a company is buying a portion of your future settlement proceeds, and they will only get that money when your claim resolves.
 If your claim is not successful, the company cannot recover their payment to you.